 In the past few years, we successfully completed several projects that were close to our hearts, among which the opening of the Magritte Museum on June 2, 2009, which remains a driving force in the cultural and touristic development of Brussels.
 We also showcased a number of highly appreciated exhibitions both nationally and internationally, in particular “Rubens, a genius at work”, “Alechinsky, from A to Y”, “Symbolism in Belgium”, “Orientalism and Europe, from Delacroix to Kandinsky”, “Stanley Kubrick photographer”, “Jordaens and the Antiquity” and “Kandinsky & Russia”.
 As dynamic as ever, several teams in the museum are already preparing new exhibitions devoted, among others, to The heritage of Rogier van der Weyden, Chagall or Monet and Japonism.

-We currently work on an exciting new project: the forthcoming opening of the Fin-de-Siècle Museum, which will bring to light, on an international level, the crucial but often overlooked place of Brussels at the crossroads of European creativity between 1880 and 1914.
-And it is in a multidisciplinarity spirit that we will also give a good place to the educational games and to the discovery.
+The opening of the Fin-de-Siècle Museum, brings to light, on an international level, the crucial but often overlooked place of Brussels at the crossroads of European creativity between 1880 and 1914.
+And it is in a multidisciplinarity spirit that we also give a good place to the educational games and to the discovery.
 From the opera to the painting and from the literature to the architecture.
-Thanks to the partnership of the Brussels-Capital Region, the exceptional payment in kind Gillion Crowet will be presented to the public in completely revised installations.
+Thanks to the partnership of the Brussels-Capital Region, the exceptional payment in kind Gillion Crowet is presented to the public in completely revised installations.